-At the annual general meeting of the Company held on 20 January 2021, a resolution was proposed by the Company to approve the Report on Directors' Remuneration for the year ended 30 September 2020.
-For this resolution 99.9% of the votes cast were in favour with 0.1% against and 0.0% of the votes being withheld.
+At the annual general meeting of the Company held on 19 January 2022, a resolution was proposed by the Company to approve the Report on Directors' Remuneration for the year ended 30 September 2021.
+For this resolution 99.8% of the votes cast were in favour with 0.2% against and 0.0% of the votes being withheld.

-Also at the annual general meeting of the Company held on 20 January 2021, a resolution was proposed by the Company to approve the new Directors' Remuneration Policy.
+At the annual general meeting of the Company held on 20 January 2021, a resolution was proposed by the Company to approve the new Directors' Remuneration Policy.
 For this resolution 99.9% of the votes cast were in favour with 0.1% against and 0.0% of the votes being withheld.